ual-cci/MSc-Coding-1/session3.md

  - In terms of programming skills, we'll be using the js canvas quite a bit today
  - We will also be using for loops to create simple visual algorithms

-# Recap of Last Session
+# Part 1: Recap of Last Session

 ## Understanding Samples and how they work